guypursey/diffcraft/README.md

  - `y`: Mark a diff for staging.
  - `n`: Mark a diff to not be staged.
- - `a`: Mark this and all diffs hereafter for these inputs for staging.
+ - `a`: Mark this and all diffs hereafter for staging.
- - `q`: Mark this and all diffs hereafter for these inputs to not be staged.
+ - `q`: Mark this and all diffs hereafter to not be staged.

 The characters can also be used as part of an encoded diff-decision string, which you can use when working with this package.

-There are more examples in the section about input.
+There are some examples in [the section about the input flag for CLI usage](#input), and [the section about the method for writing patch data within your own package](#producepatchdatafromtwoinputsa-b-userinput-userdisplay).

 ## Use as package in Node script